GeoPlatform/CCB-Plugins/themes/geoplatform-ccb/README.md

 * **Posts** and **Pages** have another editor area right below the main content area called **"Banner Area Custom Content"**.
 Anything put in there will show up in that **Post** or **Pages** banner.
 * **Category Pages** have a **"Description"** area.
 Anything put in there will show up in the Category page's banner.

-### Category Specific Sidebar Links
-You are able to add up to 5 links to each category page.
-The links can be added in each category page.

 ### Front Page Categories
 The Front page of this theme is designed to showcase Categories of the site.
-Each category will show up with a placeholder image.
+Each category will show up with a default image.
 To change the Featured Image of each category, you need to navigate to the area where you can edit Categories (**Posts/Pages->Categories->[Your Category]**).
 It will show up in the Banner of that category as well as the front page card of that category.

 The front page organizes categories by name in ascending order, and show the first 12 categories in that organization structure.
 You can cycle through the categories with a **"More/Previous Categories"** Links below the cards.
 Later updates will incorporate dynamically being able to change the organization of these.